 RAM is an essential part of every computer, but smartphones are particularly sensitive to memory bandwidth because the CPU, GPU, and increasingly AI engines are all located on the same chip and share this memory pool.
 This is often a bottleneck in gaming, 4K video rendering, and other instances that require lots of reading and writing to memory.

 We’re still waiting on the final specifications, but LPDDR5, just like its predecessors, is set to increase the amount of available bandwidth and improve energy efficiency once more.
-LPDDR5 bandwidth is expected to hit at least 6400 Mbps, doubling the 3200 Mbps that LPDDR4 shipped with.
+LPDDR5 bandwidth clocks in at 6400 Mbps, doubling the 3200 Mbps that LPDDR4 shipped with.
 Although, subsequent revisions have seen LPDDR4 and 4X able to hit up to 4266 Mbps.

 According to IC design company Synopsys, LPDDR5 introduces a dual differential clock system using a WCK clock similar to that found in fast GDDR5 graphics memory.
 Differential clocking increases the frequency without upping the pin count and these two clock implementations (WCK_t and WCK_c) allow for two different operating points at either double or quadruple the command/address clock.
 LPDDR5 will also support Link ECC functionality for Read and Write operations, allowing it to recover data from transmission errors or due to storage charge loss.

-Better still, the standard is still focusing on energy efficiency — a key requirement for mobile products — with a lower operating voltage.
+Better still, the standard is still focusing on energy efficiency – a key requirement for mobile products – with a lower operating voltage.
+LPDDR5 can run at just 1.1V, down from 1.2V in previous LPDDR versions.
 Deep Sleep Mode is also implemented to reduce current by up to 40 percent when either in an idle or self-refresh state.
 Data Copy Low Power also reduces power by utilizing repeating data patterns for normal Write, Mask Write, and Read operations, so the higher performance point shouldn’t drain any more of our precious battery life.

 UFS 3.0 ROM